tjtate/sparkpost-api-documentation/services/substitutions_reference.md

 ### Array Iteration

 The substitution language uses the `each` keyword for iteration.
 The value at each index of an array can be accessed within the each loop by using the `loop_var` variable.
+When using the `each` keyword to iterate over an array, the `loop_index` variable can be used to get the current index.

 **Note**